So you’ve found the perfect home, and now it’s time to make an offer.

-The offer is very important, once it’s accepted it’s very difficult to change the terms.
+The offer is essential.
+Once it’s accepted, it’s challenging to change the terms.

 Any incentives, seller paid closing costs, or any other items need to be agreed upon.

-In this article we’re going to explain how to make an offer on a house and make sure you get the best deal.
+This article explains how to make an offer on a house and make sure you get the best deal.

 Rate Search: Check Current Mortgage Rates